-After retreating to the school's roof, Ranma had begun to pace around, muttering, "this isn't going to work," over and over again for a good portion of a minute.
+After retreating to the school's roof, Ranma had begun to pace around, muttering, "This isn't going to work," over and over again for a good portion of a minute.
 Once she had gotten tired of doing that, she had sat heavily upon her haunches and half-heartedly cursed things that she couldn't seem to help, like her attractiveness and awesomeness.
-(It was only half-hearted because they were things that she took pride in, after all.)
+It was only a half-hearted effort because they were things that she took pride in, after all.

 Eventually, she sighed and hung her head, wondering what she was supposed to do.
 It had been bad enough when she'd had a handful of girls interested in her, while most of the others were pretty much of the opinion that she was a perverted jerk, but now their attention may effectively be reversed.
 Well, they were bound to find out the identity of their fairy tale creature, and that might very well be enough to return things to how they had been before, but...